 Do you have any general advice for a repository or cultural institution seeking grant support?

-In order for NHPRC program staff to assess the efficiency and effectiveness of your project, we need to see a project budget and a complete narrative containing the project work plan.
-The project summary, resumes, and other supplementary materials are generally not needed at this early stage.
+- NHPRC program staff need to see a project budget and full narrative.
+The supplementary materials are not needed at this early stage.

 When will we hear whether or not we received a grant?

-The Commission acts on grant awards in May and November.
-The exact dates vary, but we post a notice before each meeting.
+- The Commission acts on grant awards in May and November.
+NHPRC staff post a notice with the exact date before each meeting.
 All applicants will be notified within two weeks following the Archivist's final decision.

-Not all grants require a 50/50 match.
-Each Grant Opportunity announcement will explain the financial requirements for that opportunity.
-An applicant's cost-sharing contribution can be made up of a number of items, including some indirect costs.
-In addition to the salaries and benefits of current employees who will be working on the project, the time contributed by volunteers can be included in the project budget.
+- Each grant announcement will explain the financial requirements for that program.
+An applicant's cost-share contribution can be made up of a number of items, including salaries and fringe benefits of existing staff and indirect costs.
 Contact the Commission staff for additional assistance with budget questions.